NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: The proposed NACHOS

 This section introduces and details the presented NACHOS.
 More specifically, Section~\ref{subsct:problem_formulation} provides the problem formulation of NACHOS, Section~\ref{subsct:overallview} provides an overall description of NACHOS, Section~\ref{subsct:eecplacement} details the automatic placement of the EECs along the backbone,

 Section~\ref{subsct:training} describes briefly the training phase by detailing the introduced regularization terms and the inference phase of the EENNs.
 Finally, Section~\ref{subsct:cmacs} introduces a novel figure of merit handling for the number of MACs of the EENN and the corresponding constraint enforced.
+To improve the readability, Table \ref{tab:terminology} contains all symbols we use to define the problem and our proposal.